xionjames/JJFP-XeroAddOn/README.md

 $ ./generate_cert.sh
 ```

-Now, to run the project, just use php command line to start a server with `process/MainProcess.php` file
+Now, to run the project, just use php command line to start a server with `api/graphql.php` file

 ```
 $ cd xero-addon
-$ cd process
+$ cd api
-$ php -S http://localhost:8080 MainProcess.php
+$ php -S localhost:8080 graphql.php
 ```

 Enjoy it!